thejosehuerta/translate-me-app/README.md

 | *API endpoint showing returned JSON* |

 ## Chart
-By calling an [extrenal chart creation service](https://github.com/thejosehuerta/chart-me-app), this website generates a chart of chosen languages, comparing how long each one would take to learn.
+By calling an [extrenal chart creation service](https://github.com/thejosehuerta/chart-me-app), this website generates a chart of chosen languages.
+Each language will be a unique color and their size will represent the hours it would take to learn them.

 | ![image](https://user-images.githubusercontent.com/44957830/169720874-12e10dfd-0abf-4e34-b3f6-61330baef29c.png "Different Languages Chart") |
 |:--:|